MPAS-Dev/compass/test/_sources/users_guide/ocean/framework/vertical.rst.txt

 Vertical coordinate
 ===================

-Most compass configurations and test cases support a z* vertical coordinate (`Adcroft and Campin, 2004 <https://doi.org/10.1016/j.ocemod.2003.09.003>`_).
+Most compass test groups and test cases support a z* vertical coordinate (`Adcroft and Campin, 2004 <https://doi.org/10.1016/j.ocemod.2003.09.003>`_).
 The number and interface locations of the initial ("resting") z* layers are determined by config options in the ``vertical_grid`` section of the config